 Garland became something of a celebrity in Stanger in his later years being referred to as "Old Alph" by the locals.

-In Carel Birkby's 1937 book Zulu Journey the author describes having a billiards game with Old Alph as he recounts
+In Carel Birkby's 1937 book Zulu Journey, the author describes having a billiard game with Old Alph as he recounts

 his memories of early Natal and his part in the Anglo-Zulu War.
 One interesting event took place at Eshowe.
 While on

-that as a boy he did not buy a section of land in D'Urban for the then asking price of £1 per acre.
-By the time Alph
+that as a boy he did not buy a section of land in Durban for the then asking price of £1 per acre.
+By the time Alph was

-was playing his billiard game the same land was selling for £7 per square foot!
-In the book the author describes
+playing his billiard game, the same land was selling for £7 per square foot!
+In the book, the author describes Garland

-Garland as roaming "around the hot town with a smile and a joke and a challenge to billiards for everyone."
-Birkby
+as roaming "around the hot town with a smile and a joke and a challenge to billiards for everyone."
+Birkby also

-also stated a game of billiards with Garland was like "a cross between a literature lesson and a music-hall turn.".
+stated a game of billiards with Garland was like "a cross between a literature lesson and a music-hall turn.".
+These

 He lived to the ripe old age of 85 years, dying on 16 October, 1939 and was buried at the cemetery at Stanger.